German Citizenship Reform: New Opportunities for Naturalization

 2. “Deficit of Skilled Persons Shattered”

-Germany and other Western economies need services for quality human capital in the form of technologists, doctors, and engineers.
-Granting naturalization and doing so through faster channels to nationals makes Germany want to be an even better place to emigrate to for foreign expertise.
-Immigrating and settling with fewer constraints can be an incentive worth offering for knowledge workers to stay and migrate to Germany.
+Germany and other Western economies require high-quality human capital in the form of technologists, doctors, and engineers.
+Granting naturalisation and doing so through faster channels to nationals makes Germany an even more attractive place to emigrate to for foreign expertise.
+Immigrating and settling with fewer constraints can be an appealing incentive for knowledge workers to stay and relocate.

 3. Encourages National Unity and Democracy

-The European Parliament’s reorganization on behalf of long-term residence and public expression of its interest in the country’s future brings political stability and social cohesion.
+The European Parliament’s reorganisation, aimed at promoting long-term residence and public expression of its interest in the country’s future, fosters political stability and social cohesion.
 Germany has been transforming towards active citizenship and a healthy civil society by putting immigrants’ rights at the forefront of the democratic process.
-Active citizenship as right-holders to claims and reclaiming German nationality by foreign children also reverses mobility upwards and deeper integration.
+Active citizenship as a right-holders’ claim and reclaiming German nationality by foreign children also reverses mobility upwards and promotes deeper integration.

 FAQs